sigmaister/copy_CollapsOS/recipes/ti84/README.md

 When this is done, you can press the ON button to see Collapse OS' prompt!

+## Validation errors

+Sometimes, when uploading an upgrade file to your calculator, you'll get a validation error.
+You can always try again, but in my own experience, some specific binaries will simply always be refused by the calculator.
+Adding random `nop` or reordering lines (when it makes sense, of course) should fix the problem.

+I'm not sure whether it's a bug with the calculator or with `mktiupgrade`.

 ## Usage

-The shell works like a normal shell, but with very tight screen space.
+The shell works like a normal BASIC shell, but with very tight screen space.

 When pressing a "normal" key, it spits the symbol associated to it depending on the current mode.
 In normal mode, it spits the digit/symbol.
 In Alpha mode,